andreasm23/sgp4-2.21/README.md

 The only way to submit your report and code is using git with this repository.

 An introduction to git is given in Brightspace (Content > Resources and Tools > Git introduction).
-Any problem you have with using Git, please refer to the FAQ in Brighspace.
+Any problem you have with using Git, please refer to the FAQ in Brightspace.
 If that does not solve your issue, feel free to ask in the Brightspace forum (Collaboration > Discussions > General > Git and GitLab).

 ## Assessment